Northeast Regional: Virginia service

-Some Northeast Regional trains continue into Virginia, serving three branches to Norfolk, Newport News, and Roanoke, serving points in between.
-These tracks are not electrified and are partially owned by both freight railroads and the State of Virginia.
+Some Northeast Regional trains continue into Virginia, serving three branches to Norfolk, Newport News, and Roanoke, and serving points in between.
+These tracks are not electrified and are partially owned by both freight railroads and the Commonwealth of Virginia.

 Virginia and Amtrak partnered in 2009 under the brand Amtrak Virginia to expand passenger rail service within the Commonwealth, making Virginia the 15th state to fund state services in addition to federally funded routes.

 One daily Northeast Regional round trip was extended to from Washington to Lynchburg via Manassas and Charlottesville on October 1, 2009, supplementing the existing Crescent service.
 Service was extended from Lynchburg to Roanoke starting October 31, 2017.
 A second daily Roanoke round trip was added on July 11, 2022.
 Additionally, an infill station in Bedford, Virginia has been proposed.

 On July 20, 2010, Amtrak added an additional Northeast Regional frequency from Washington to Richmond Staples Mill Road station, increasing the Washington-Richmond corridor to eight daily round trips with hourly northbound morning service.
 One round trip was extended from Richmond to Norfolk starting December 12, 2012.
 A second daily Norfolk round trip on weekdays was added on March 4, 2019.
 One round trip was extended from Staples Mill to Main Street in September 2021.
 Service changes on July 11, 2022, added an additional Norfolk weekday round trip (making three round trips on weekdays and two on weekends).